-Our research library is the world’s first globally accessible archive of research into the human aspect of
+Our research library is the world’s first globally accessible archive of research into the human aspect of cyber security and behavioural science as applied to cyber security awareness and online behavioural change.

 To see the latest studies from pioneering academics, scroll down.